aboulle/RaDMaX/README.md

 2. Download and install [WxPython] (http://downloads.sourceforge.net/wxpython/wxPython3.0-win32-3.0.2.0-py27.exe)
+3. In a shell, run the Radmax.py file with `python Radmax.py`.

 ### GNU / Linux
- On most Linux systems the dependencies are available in the software repositories.
+1. On most Linux systems the dependencies are available in the software repositories.
 For debian based systems run (as root): `apt-get install python python-scipy python-matplolib python-wxgtk3.0`.
+2. In a terminal, run the Radmax.py file with `python Radmax.py`.

 ## Quick test of the program
 1. In a text editor open the *.ini file located in the "examples/YSZ" or "examples/SiC-3C" folder.
-Modify lines 5-7: replace with the paths of the files on your system.
+Modify lines 5-7: insert the paths of the files on your system.
+For instance, for a Radmax file located in the "documents" folder:

+   * Windows: C:\Users\User_name\Documents\
+   * Linux: /home/user_name/Documents/
 2. Launch Radmax.py.
 3. In the "File" menu select "Load Project".
 4. Navigate to the "examples/YSZ" or "examples/SiC-3C" folder and load the *.ini file.